gpsuser/UCMCO6602/Lecture 21 - Hash function basics.md

 Again, this is a very basic hash function and is not suitable for cryptographic purposes.
 It's just a simple example to illustrate how hashing works.
 In real-world applications, more complex and secure hash functions like SHA-256 are used.

-Great question, Grant!
+---
 To ensure that the hash value becomes exactly 256 bits, you can pad the output to meet the required bit length.
 This technique is commonly used in cryptographic hash functions.

 ### Padding a Simple Hash Function to 256 Bits: